RakhithJK/dbeaver-dbeaver-wiki/Database-drivers.md

 ### Summary

-If you have configured some driver and it works good and you think that it makes sense to have this driver configuration in standard DBeaver - please sent it us.
-Just create a feature request issue on GitHub and copy/paste driver description in the ticket (in any suitable form).
+If you have configured some driver, it works good and you think that it makes sense to have this driver configuration in standard DBeaver, please send your configuration to us.
+Just create a feature request issue on GitHub and copy/paste driver description to the ticket (in any suitable form).

 Thank you :)